eduvpn/apple/DEVELOPER_ID.md

          - If the "Distribute App" modal window (that you used to upload the app for notarization) is still open, click on _Export_ to export the app.
 Else, select the archive in the Organizer window (status should be "Ready to Distribute"), and click on _Export Notarized App_ in the right-side inspector pane.
          - Save the app bundle somewhere (say "dev_id_release/eduVPN.app")

- 7. Create the installer package
+ 8. Create the installer package

       - Edit the installer creation script

-        Ensure that the variables at the top are all correct.

         ~~~
         vim Scripts/create_eduvpn_installer_macos.sh
         ~~~

+        Ensure that the variables at the top are all correct:
+	  - APP_VERSION: The app version
+          - MIN_MACOS_VERSION: The min macOS version
+          - EDUVPN_APP_NAME / LETSCONNECT_APP_NAME: The app name -- the name used for the dot-app file
+          - EDUVPN_APP_ID / LETSCONNECT_APP_ID: The app id
+          - EDUVPN_DEVELOPMENT_TEAM / LETSCONNECT_DEVELOPMENT_TEAM: The development team that controls the app distribution
+          - EDUVPN_INSTALLER_CERTIFICATE_CN / LETSCONNECT_INSTALLER_CERTIFICATE_CN: The Common Name of the Developer ID Installer Certificates installed in the Keychain

       - Run the installer creation script